-This year, the team cooked our own meals in the fall, but need help now that we’re at Avalon and build is starting.
-We’re asking each family to sign up to provide TWO meals, so that we can eat on Tuesdays, Thursdays and extra practices.
-Students will bring their own lunches on Saturday.
+We’re asking each family to sign up to provide 2-3 meals, so that we can eat on Tuesdays, Thursdays and competitions.
+Students and mentors will bring their own lunches on Saturday.
 They should not plan to spend practice time ordering meals or leaving school to eat.

-Signup to bring two meals and wash dishes twice (can be the same time).
+Signup to bring two-three meals and wash dishes the same number of times (can be the same time).

-Step 2: One Week Early – Plan Your Meal
+Step 2: Plan Your Meal – One Week in Advance

 At least a week in advance, check the Signup Genius to find out how many people are expected at that meal.
 Read the list of food allergies (below).
 Decide on a menu.
-There are all sorts of resources on this page to help you – you can also contact Sonja for more help.
+There are all sorts of resources on this page to help you.

 - Food Allergies.
 Please provide some safe and reasonable meal for each person on the team, including:

-- Kelli: no peppers, green or red.
+- 1 no peppers (red, green, cooked or fresh): Kelli.
 Helpful but not essential.

 - Dishes.
 We have two sets of plates, bowls, cups, pitchers, and serving utensils.
 You do not need to provide disposable dishes, or beverages to drink (we have water).

 - Rice cooker/slow cookers.
-We have one rice cooker and two slow cookers.
+We have two rice cookers and two slow cookers.
 You can request a pot of white rice to go with any meal.
 You are also welcome to borrow the slow cookers for your meal.